Spartans knock off Trojans, headed to semis for first time since '96

 “We were clicking on all cylinders,” Lindmark said.
 “The offensive line was giving huge holes for us.
 They should be getting all the credit in this.”

-After going 4-5 last year, PV is one of four teams still standing in 4A.
+After going 4-5 last year, PV is one of four teams still standing in 4A along with central Iowa powerhouses Dowling Catholic, Ankeny and Southeast Polk.

 “I’m really proud of what we’ve done here at Pleasant Valley,” said VanWetzinga, who was a first-year assistant coach when the Spartans last reached the semifinals.
 “When your neighbor next door is one of the perennial powers, and you play them year in and year out and have to go through them, it isn’t easy.